 Course and Career progression

-This accelerated professional programme will deliver the necessary industry related skills to allow graduates to either enter the industry or progress on to relevant study at Masters Level.
+This accelerated professional programme will deliver the necessary industry related skills to allow you to either enter the industry or progress on to relevant study at Masters Level.

 As the BA (Hons) Acting (Creative Performance Practice) is endorsed by ALRA, progression to their MA Professional Acting or MA Directing programme will be made available subject to standard interview/audition processes.
-Successful graduates may also apply to other MA programmes including the MA Performance Practice at DMU.
+Successful graduates may also apply to other MA programmes including the MA Performance Practice at De Montfort University

 What Happens Next